RobertAlbus/chuck/Project/R2D50/readme.md

 - added currentUnit helper function to Time2
   - created a naive arrangement to test it
 - added playbackOffset to Time2 for starting part way through a song
+- created a declarative solution for composition arrangement
+  - needs further refining with custom classes

 ## Lessons / Thoughts
 - I should've focused on sandboxing my decisions into Projects from the beginning.